epunx2/ericchrobak.com/_posts/2018-08-03-learn-ide-and-general-keyboard-shorcuts.md

 CMD + \ - will toggle the file tree on the left side.

-CMD + / - will comment out the line your cursor is on and if you have mutliple lines hightlighted then CMD-/ will comment out all the lines you have highlighted.
+CMD + / - will comment out the line your cursor is on and if you have multiple lines highlighted then CMD-/ will comment out all the lines you have highlighted.

-CMD + 1 - if you have mutliple files open in the learn ide CMD-1 switches to the 1st file.
+CMD + 1 - if you have multiple files open in the Learn IDE CMD-1 switches to the 1st file.

 CMD + 2 - to the second, and so on.